oVirt/ovirt-site/source/sla/network-qos-detailed-design.html.md

 The Network QoS feature includes two main parts:

 *   VNIC level QoS
-*   Network level (host level) QoS
+*   Network Profiles

-The two parts will be developed in two independent phases
+The two parts will be developed in parallel

 ### VNIC level QoS